naitikjain3071/Doc-on-Call/README.md

-# Doc-on-Call
-A D.B.M.S project which recommends doctors to patients(new as well as existing ones).
+Doc-on-Call - A project which recommends doctors to patients(new as well as existing ones).
+Medical/health is the location of the website to be launched.

-PROJECT REPORT

-TOPIC : DOC FOR ALL

-Medical/health is the location of the website to be launched

 Aim : We aim at catering the needs of patients and providing them with the best of healthcare facilities.We have a doctor recommendation system wherein a patient can track his past appointments and a new patient would be recommended the best doctor available based on their speciality by taking in data about which type of patients a doctor treats the best and also your illness is taken in considerations